Samallama/restaurant-management-system/README.md

 # restaurant-management-system

-We are a group of students from the Informatic Institute of Technology in Sri Lanka looking to create an Adnroid application for our second semester coursework.
+We are a group of students from the Informatic Institute of Technology in Sri Lanka looking to create an Android application for our second semester coursework.

 Our application is a restaurant management system that allows:
   -waiters to view tables, add, edit and delete orders and view the status of orders using an android application